 Coding for accessibility made easy.

 - Checks React (.js .jsx .ts .tsx), Vue (.vue), Angular (.component.html), HTML (.html .htm), and Markdown (.md .markdown) files so you can avoid common accessibility defects.
 Inline Angular templates are not currently supported.

 - Consistent with the open-source axe-core rules engine to provide early warnings of real accessibility defects -- zero false positives, so you don't have to write a bunch of

-- Shareable project-specific configurations, so your team can select the accessibility standard and select individual rules.
+- Shareable project-specific configurations, so your team can work from the same accessibility standard or rules.